Method

 Wizard Brain Thinking in a Lizard Brain World!

 Research show that the Lizard Brain is hard-wired from birth and instinctively reacts to perceived dangers.
 This reflex triggers us to pull a hand away from a hot stove, spit out something that is spoiled, jump out of the way of a falling object, or react to the smell of smoke.
-This same instinctive reaction can also cause problems because it also underlies behavior from anxiety over inconsequential events to being suicidal; from texting angry messages to exhibiting road rage; and for reacting to perceived offenses through impulsive back-biting or full-scale revenge.
+However, this same instinctive reaction can also cause problems because it also underlies behavior from anxiety over inconsequential events to being suicidal; from texting angry messages to exhibiting road rage; and for reacting to perceived offenses through impulsive back-biting or full-scale revenge.

 With an in-depth research background of her own, Dr. Barry based her program on the proven theory that cognitive behavior models are essential in helping individuals restructure distorted thinking processes.
 Dr. Barry’s basic philosophy in BrainWise is a departure from accepted strategies of intervention and “quick fix” programs that focus on rote learning of packaged responses that do not teach children to “think for themselves.”
 These other strategies, which inappropriately assume that at-risk youth possess the necessary foundation of thinking skills, do not provide the comprehensive package of learning that BrainWise does to meet these students’ needs.